saurabhg17/SLogLib/README.md

 # SLogLib
 SLogLib is easy to use, fully customizable and extensible, cross-platform logging library.
 The important features of SLogLib are:

-* Supports user defined formatting of messages.
+* User defined formatting of messages.
-* Supports multiple logging devices including console, file, and widgets.
+* Multiple logging devices including console, file, memory buffer, and Qt widgets.
 * Supports call stack.
+* Multi-threaded logging.

 ## Getting Started
 Following is the minimum code required to start using SLogLib: